 Figure 2 illustrates the end-to-end message bundling:

 The Sybil attack, illustrated in Figure 3, is a well-known anonymity system attack in which the malicious user creates multiple identities in an effort to increase control over the network.
-Running this over the I2P network is rather difficult.
+Running this attack over the I2P network is rather difficult.
 This is because participants/clients in the network evaluate the performance of peers when selecting peers to interact with, instead of using a random sample.
-Because running multiple identities on the same host affects the performance of each of those instances, the number of additional identities running in parallel is effectively limited by the need to provide each of them with enough resources to be considered as peers.
-This means that the malicious user will substantial resources to create multiple identities.
+Since running multiple identities on the same host affects the performance of each of those instances, the number of additional identities running in parallel is effectively limited by the need to provide each of them with enough resources to be considered as peers.
+This means that the malicious user will need substantial resources to create multiple identities.

 Figure 3: Sybil Attack

 In eclipse attacks, a set of malicious and colluding nodes arranges that a good node can only communicate with malicious nodes.
 The union of malicious nodes therefore fools the good node into writing its addresses into neighbouring lists of good nodes.
-In a Sybil attack, a single malicious node possesses a large number of identities in the network in order to control some part of the network.
+In a Sybil attack, a single malicious node has a large number of identities in the network in order to control some part of the network.
 If an attacker wants to continue a Sybil attack into an eclipse attack, the attacker will try to place malicious nodes in the strategic routing path in such a way that all traffic will pass through the attacker's node .